lanl/SNAP/README.md

     mpirun -cpus-per-proc [#threads] -np [#procs] [path]/snap [infile] [outfile]

-Lastly, a user may wish to test the various thread affinity settings used to bind threads to processing elements.
-Testing has been done with a disabled Intel thread affinity interface.

-    setenv KMP_AFFINITY disabled (csh)

 The command line is read for the input/output file names.
 If one of the names is missing, the code will not execute.
 Moreover, the output file overwrites any pre-existing files of the same name.

 Sample Input